bstaple1/MTGA_Draft_17Lands/README.md

 - Step 4: Install the python image library Pillow by opening the Mac terminal and entering "python3.10 -m pip install --upgrade Pillow".

+- Step 5: Install the python input monitoring library Pynput by opening the Mac terminal and entering "python3.10 -m pip install --upgrade pynput".

-- Step 5: Install web certificates by going to "/Applications/Python 3.10/" and double-clicking the file "Install Certificates.command".
+- Step 6: Install web certificates by going to "/Applications/Python 3.10/" and double-clicking the file "Install Certificates.command".

-- Step 6: Open the config.json file in a text editor and change the "hotkey_enabled" field from "true" to "false".
+- Step 7: Open the config.json file in a text editor and change the "hotkey_enabled" field from "true" to "false".

+- Step 8: Decrease the table width by setting the table_width field to 220 in the config.json file.

-- Step 7: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes
+- Step 9: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes.

+- Step 10: Set Arena to window mode.

-- Step 8: Start the draft in Arena
+- Step 11: Start the draft in Arena.

 ## UI Features